azukashi/hoshiro/README.md

 If you are interested in contributing to the data, please kindly wait for `POST` endpoints being developed.
 When it available, you can directly contribute with just sending POST API request to the API server.

 > [!IMPORTANT]
-> Don't contribute to the data inside `data/` folder.
-We use database for storing this data and not files inside `data/`.
+> Don't contribute to the `data/` folder.
+We use cloud database for storing data.
+It was meant to save backup data in case something happens with the cloud database.

 ## 💖 Credits